TheDrHobo/thedrhobo.github.io/_posts/2025-11-06-top-10-video-games.md

 **Developer:** Valve
 **Year:** 1998

 Half-Life changed everything about how we tell stories in first-person shooters.
 No cutscenes, no pulling control away from the player - just you, Gordon Freeman, living through a disaster in real-time.
-The opening tram ride through Black Mesa is still one of gaming's best introductions.
-Valve understood that environmental storytelling and emergent gameplay could be more powerful than any scripted sequence.
-The AI was genuinely threatening, with marines flanking you and working as squads.
+Indeed, that opening tram ride through Black Mesa is still one of gaming's best introductions.
+At the time too, AI was genuinely threatening, with marines flanking you and working as squads.
 Every chapter felt different, from the claustrophobic tunnels to the alien world of Xen.
 Revolutionary doesn't even begin to cover it.

 <details>
 <summary><strong>🎮 Favorite Moment</strong></summary>

-> *"Forget about Freeman!"
+<blockquote style="font-style: italic; margin-top: 0.5em;">"Forget about Freeman!"
 The moment when you realize the military isn't there to rescue you - they're there to silence everyone, including you.
 That shift from "we're saved" to "we're being hunted" was chilling.
-Also, finally getting outside after being trapped so long to navigate down that cliff also sticks out*
+Also, that tentacle sound based monster forcing you creep around! epic. </blockquote>
 </details>

 ---